epfl-si/jahia2wp/README.md

 In the process, not only shall you **not** loose your data, but you shall also be able to control and drive the migration process, i.e:

 - where to migrate: URLs of your new site
-- what to migrate: all pages? groups of pages?
+- what to migrate: all pages? only a group of pages?
 - how to migrate: apply some filters to clean your HTML
 - for whom to migrate: use gaspar accounts as admins